Parrying dagger

 The parrying dagger is a category of small handheld weapons from the European late Middle Ages and early Renaissance.
 These weapons were used as off-hand weapons in conjunction with a single-handed sword such as a rapier.
 As the name implies they were designed to parry, or defend, more effectively than a simple dagger form, typically incorporating a wider guard, and often some other defensive features to better protect the hand as well.
 They may also be used for attack if an opportunity arises.
-The general category includes two more specific types, the sword breaker and trident dagger.
+The general category includes two more specific types, the swordbreaker and trident dagger.

 The use of this off-hand weapon gradually fell out of favor as sword fighting evolved into the modern sport of fencing.
-The use of progressively lighter primary weapons such as the small sword, épée and foil allowed for greater speed since the fencer needed less protection for himself as double hits became more allowed in sport fencing.
+The use of progressively lighter primary weapons such as the small sword, épée, and foil allowed for greater speed since the fencer needed less protection for himself as double hits became more allowed in sport fencing.